-For example, if it's a recently completed home, you have little to no negotiating powers.
+For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

-Realize that just because a house is brand new, it can still have its share of flaws.
+Realize that just because a home is brand new, it can still have its share of flaws.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+Finding you a new home that meets your needs and matches your budget will be my #1 goal.
 Give me a call at

-(919) 924-4991 to start the search for your new home today.
+(919) 924-4991 to begin the search for your new home today.